hyprwm/hyprland-wiki/pages/Configuring/Monitors.md

 monitor=eDP-1,2880x1800@90,0x0,1,transform,1,mirror,DP-2,bitdepth,10
 ```

-See bellow for more detail about each argument.
+See below for more detail about each argument.

 ### Mirrored displays